Dutch housing platforms expats 2026: complete comparison guide

 Navigate the competitive Dutch rental market with Funda, Pararius, HousingAnywhere comparison

 Properties receive 20-50 applications within 24 hours.
-Most desirable properties are rented within 1-2 days.
+Most desirable properties rent within 1-2 days.
 Come prepared with complete documentation and deposit ready.
+Platform choice matters more than most expats realise - read our full housing strategy guide before you start.

 Required response time